fzero/lhl-lectures-legacy/w5d2-rails-routing/lecture_notes.md

 ## Code

-The code discussed in class can be found at the link below, and it includes additional notes and helpful comments.
+The code linked below is a skeleton for a CMS including additional notes and helpful comments.
 Be sure to take a look at `config/routes.rb` and the referenced controllers and models.

 https://www.dropbox.com/s/vlxhzn6jubdx0st/w5d2-rails-routing.tgz?dl=0